MaximeKjaer/kjaer.io/_posts/2015-07-09-picking-up-sass.md

 Why Sass won't group the media queries is beyond me.
 Even though it may not have much of a direct [impact on performance](https://stackoverflow.com/questions/11626174/is-there-an-advantage-in-grouping-css-media-queries-together), it's not exactly elegant, and it does make for bigger files, which does slow down the page as a whole.
 I'm really hoping that what Cederholm calls “aggregated media query bubbling” will make it into a future release of Sass &mdash; it's not like it's *that* complicated to implement.

-##Integrating it into a Jekyll workflow
+## Integrating it into a Jekyll workflow
 As I mentioned earlier on, I like working with Jekyll.
 Luckily for me, Sass and Jekyll play very well together, since Jekyll comes with built-in Sass support.
 There's not much to configure; here are the options that we can add to the `_config.yml` file:

-{% highlight yml linenos %}
+{% highlight yaml linenos %}
 sass:
-    style: :compressed # Either :compressed or :expanded.
+    style: :compressed # Either :compressed or :expanded
     sass_dir: _sass # This is the default value
 {% endhighlight %}